17 Compelling Facts About ‘Making a Murderer’

 3. BEFORE SHE WAS A FILMMAKER, LAURA RICCIARDI WAS A LAWYER.

-As much as it’s a true crime documentary, Making a Murderer also operates as a courtroom drama, which made Ricciardi’s legal background extremely helpful in reviewing Avery’s case and how it was handled.
+As much as it’s a true crime documentary, Making a Murderer also operates as a forensic science procedural and courtroom drama, which made Ricciardi’s legal background extremely helpful in reviewing Avery’s case and how it was handled.
 Before pursuing her MFA in film at Columbia, Ricciardi earned a JD from New York Law School.
-Throughout the decade she and Demos worked on the film, Ricciardi helped pay the bills by continuing to work in the legal field.
+Throughout the decade she and Demos worked on the first season of the series, Ricciardi helped pay the bills by continuing to work in the legal field.

 4. THE FILMMAKERS MOVED FROM NEW YORK TO WISCONSIN TO IMMERSE THEMSELVES IN THE SUBJECT.